rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

     * Select the subdomain to use to send the emails.
 [Learn more](about-subdomain-delegation.md)
     * Select the IP pool to associate with the preset.
 [Learn more](ip-pools.md)
-    * Enter the header parameters for the emails sent using the preset.
+    * Enter the header parameters for the emails sent using that preset.

         >[!CAUTION]
         >